Helmuth von Moltke the Elder: Austro-Prussian War

 Moltke planned and led the military operations during the Austro-Prussian War of 1866.
-In the strategy for the war the main points are as follows.
+In the strategy for the war, the main points are as follows.
 First Moltke demonstrated a concentration of effort.
 There were two enemy groups opposing the Prussians, the Austro-Saxon armies, 270,000 and their allied North and South German armies, some 120,000 strong.
 The Prussian forces were smaller by some 60,000 but Moltke was determined to be superior at the decisive point.
-Moltke divided the Prussian Army into three field armies; the First Army, the Second Army, and the Army of the Elbe.
+Moltke divided the Prussian Army into three field armies: the First Army, the Second Army, and the Army of the Elbe.
 The First Army consisted of three army corps, a cavalry corps of six brigades and 300 guns, gathering near Görlitz (Prince Friedrich Karl).
 The Second Army consisted of four army corps, a cavalry division and 336 guns, near Neisse (Crown Prince Frederick William).
-The Army of the Elbe consisted of three divisions, two cavalry brigades and 144 guns in the cantonments round Torgau (General Karl von Bittenfeld).
-Beside the three field armies, three more divisions were stationed at Altona (General Edwin von Manteuffel), one at Minden (General Eduard von Falckenstein) and one at Wetzlar (General Gustav von Beyer).
+The Army of the Elbe consisted of three divisions, two cavalry brigades and 144 guns in the cantonments around Torgau (General Karl von Bittenfeld).
+Besides the three field armies, three more divisions were stationed at Altona (General Edwin von Manteuffel), one at Minden (General Eduard von Falckenstein) and one at Wetzlar (General Gustav von Beyer).
 The three field armies, placed to attack Austria, consisted of some 278,000 men, leaving just 48,000 men remaining to defend against Austria's German allies.
-Those 48,000, led by Falckenstein, managed to capture the Hanoverian army in less than two weeks and then to attack and drive away the south German forces.
+Those 48,000, led by Falckenstein, managed to capture the Hanoverian Army in less than two weeks and then to attack and drive away the south German forces.

-In dealing with the Austrian and Saxon army, the difficulty was to have the Prussian army ready first.
+In dealing with the Austrian and Saxon armies, the difficulty was to have the Prussian army ready first.
 This was not easy, as the king would not mobilize until after the Austrians.
 Moltke's railway knowledge helped him to save time.
 Five railway lines led from the various Prussian provinces to a series of points on the southern frontier.
 By employing all these railways at once, Moltke had all his army corps moved simultaneously from their peacetime garrisons to the frontier.

 After marching into Saxony, the Saxon army retreated into Bohemia.
 Moltke had two Prussian armies about 100 mi apart.
 The problem was how to bring them together to catch the Austrian army between them like the French at Waterloo between Wellington and Blücher.
 He determined to bring his two armies together by directing each of them to advance towards Gitschin.
-On June 22 1866, Moltke told the two princes that Gitschin was the desirable point for juncture of the two armies.
+On June 22, 1866, Moltke told the two princes that Gitschin was the desirable point for the juncture of the two armies.
 He foresaw that the march of the Crown Prince would probably bring him into collision with a portion of the Austrian army.
 Prince Friedrich Karl sent the 3rd Division to Gitschin; but the Crown Prince had 100,000 men, and it was not likely that the Austrians could have a stronger force.
 When Friedrich Karl commanded further attacks, straining his own supply lines, Moltke inferred that the prince was trying to take Prague by himself.